 6. SEE THE NORTHERN LIGHTS

-Travelling this far up north in the middle of winter is the perfect time to chase the the Northern Lights.
+Traveling this far up north in the middle of winter is the perfect time to chase the Northern Lights.

 Whilst a viewing isn’t always guaranteed (I guess Mother Nature doesn’t have the same reliability as an Amazon Prime order), your chances are increased when visiting in winter.
 The bonus of visiting during winter is that you’ll also get to enjoy other winter activities like husky sledding and snowmobiling.